Managed Care Pharmacy 101

 - Design and run Medication Therapy Management (MTM) programs

 - Create programs to detect fraud, waste, and abuse of medications

 - Help clients evaluate and improve their pharmacy benefit

 Formulary Development by Pharmacy & Therapeutics (P&T) Committees

-P&T Committees continually develop, manage, and update formularies as new medications become available.
+P&T committees continually develop, manage, and update formularies as new medications and new information becomes available.
 These committees are made up of physicians, pharmacists, and nurses

 • Medication formularies to promote safety, effectiveness, and affordability

 • Therapeutic classes to update and implement best practices